-Remote configuration Connection over ➤ ISDN with ➤ ISDN Login is especially recommended if your router is to be configured or administrated remotely (remote LAN in figure 5-2, page 101).
+Remote configuration Connection over ➤ ISDN with ➤ ISDN Login is especially recommended if your router is to be configured or administrated remotely (remote LAN in figure 5-2, page 93).
 This is also possible even if your router has not been initially configured, i.e. is still in the ex works state.
-Connection is then obtained by means of a BinTec router that is already configured or an ISDN card in the remote LAN, using a number of your router's ISDN connection in your own LAN (e.g. 1234).

-\\/ ©.⊚ This enables, for example, the administrator in the Remote LAN to configure your router remotely.
+Access is then obtained with the aid of a BinTec router that is already configured or a PC with an ISDN card in the remote LAN.
+The BinTec router to be configured in your own LAN is reached via a number of the ISDN connection (e.g. 1234).
+This enables, for example, the administrator in the Remote LAN to configure your router remotely.
 Your router in your LAN only needs to be connected to the ISDN connection and switched on: